-In 2017, CDC committed $15 million to FAFIN through the Impact Fund.
+In 2017, CDC invested $15 million in FAFIN through the Impact Fund, bringing the fund size to $66 million.
 Other investors include the African Development Bank, the Dutch Good Growth Fund, the Federal Government of Nigeria, and KfW, the German development bank.
-Other investors include the African Development Bank, the Dutch Good Growth Fund, the Federal Government of Nigeria, and KfW, the German development bank.
+Our investment supports local high-growth enterprises across the agricultural value chain in Nigeria.

 Agriculture plays a vital role in the Nigerian economy - accounting for 60 per cent of labour force and 24 per cent of GDP.
-80 per cent of farmers in Nigeria own less than 10 hectares of land, and rely on SMEs in the sector to access the growing Nigerian consumer market.
+Most farms are owned by smallholder farmers relying on SMEs in the sector to connect them to the growing Nigerian consumer market.

 Despite their importance, agricultural SMEs struggle to access long-term flexible finance.
 FAFIN is trying to tackle this problem by providing capital to this under-served group.
-These SMEs can help strengthen value chains, provide market access to smallholder farmers, and employ rural populations.
+FAFIN backs sustainable businesses that seek to revolutionise the Nigerian agribusiness landscape while creating jobs, improving productivity, and strengthening supply chains.

 Environmental and social aspects